WizWiz2/gitopslab/docs/ARCHITECTURE.md

 2. Woodpecker pipeline runs tests, builds, scans with Trivy, and pushes the image to the local registry.
 3. Pipeline updates GitOps manifests with the new image tag (`[skip ci]` commit) and pushes back to Gitea.
 4. Argo CD watches the GitOps path and reconciles the cluster state.
-5. The Hello API is exposed through the k3d load balancer on port 8080, supporting `/`, `/healthz`, and `/version` endpoints.
+5. The Hello API is exposed via NodePort 30888 mapped to host `demo.localhost:8088`, supporting `/`, `/healthz`, and `/version` endpoints.